-We should also consider why people speak different languages.
+We will begin by considering why people speak different languages.
 There are many legends about this.
 Some say it was because God was displeased when the people of Babel tried to build a tower up to heaven.
 He smote them so that they could not understand each other.
 Others say that the Hindu God Shiva danced, and split the peoples of the world into small groups.
 Most linguists think that languages just grew apart as small bands of people moved to different places.
 We know very little about the first humans who used language.
 We do not even know if there was one origin of language, or whether people started talking in different parts of the world at about the same time.
 The most likely possibility is that speech developed in one place, and then, like any wonderful cultural development, it spread out as the advantages of talking became obvious.

-We do know that languages change, often quite rapidly, so that elderly people cannot readily understand what their grandchildren are saying.
-My 11-year-old granddaughter does not know what I'm talking about when I mention a milliner (hat-maker) or a davenport (couch), and old words are constantly being replaced by new ones (when buying shoes I now look for a store that sells footwear).
-When people are isolated from their neighbors, living in places where travel is difficult, different ways of speaking soon become established.
-Even when travel is comparatively simple, as it is along rivers in many tropical areas, prehistoric groups became self-sufficient.
-They had no need to interact with other people as long as they had sufficient food.
-When a small group of people live by themselves they develop their own way of speaking after only a generation or so, producing a new dialect that their neighbors will understand only with difficulty.
-In a few hundred years they will have a new language which is different from that of their ancestors and everybody else around them.
+People speak different languages because languages change, often quite rapidly.
+Elderly people cannot readily understand what their grandchildren are saying, and the same is true in reverse.
+My granddaughter does not know what I'm talking about when I mention a jalopy (old car) or a davenport (couch).
+New words are always needed for new things like e-mail and television, which my grandfather did not know.
+Any change in living conditions will bring changes to the language.
+Time itself is often sufficient to bring about changes.
+When people are isolated from their neighbors, living in places where travel is difficult, they develop new ways of speaking.
+Even when travel was comparatively simple, as it is along rivers in many tropical areas, prehistoric groups became independent.
+If the land provided sufficient food, they had no need to trade or interact with their neighbors.
+When a small group lives by itself it develops its own way of speaking after only a generation or so, producing a new dialect that its neighbors will understand only with difficulty.
+In a few hundred years the group will have a new language which is different from that of their ancestors and of everybody else around them.